What Is Virtual Sports Betting And How Does It Work?

 Virtual sports, along with a vast array of other baffling sports terminology, can seem like quite a strange concept when you first come across them.
 Given the vast number of real sports going on at any particular moment, why would anyone want to bother watching a virtual imitation of the real thing?

 Well, most sports have seasons, and that means long chunks of the year when not much is happening in a particular sport.
-Fans of that sport aren’t going to be satisfied watching a CGI version of their favourite team or player, of course, but fans of betting on that sport may be perfectly happy to place bets before a virtual match kicks off.
+Fans of that sport aren’t going to be satisfied watching a CGI version of their favourite team or player, of course, but fans of betting on sport may be perfectly happy to place bets before a virtual match kicks off.

 If you’ve heard of virtual sports but aren’t quite sure what they are, or if you’re interested in betting on virtual sports but have concerns about their legitimacy, you’re in the right place.
 In this article, we’ll take you through what virtual sports are, how they work, and whether betting on them is as safe as on real sports.